Table of Contents Show

 The High LineThe High Line

-Situated 30-feet above the city streets and stretching for over 20 blocks, the High Line is one you won’t want to miss this spring.
+Situated 30 feet above the city streets and stretching over 20 blocks, the High Line is one you won’t miss this spring.
 Located on the west side of Manhattan and built on an old train line, one of the city’s most impressive architectural feats.
-Check out their calendar of events to see when the next guided tour or stargazing event held.
+Check out their calendar of events to see when the next guided tour or stargazing event will be held.

-You’ll find few better places for a stroll in NYC.
-Governor’s Island is 172-acres of pristine, car-free beauty that can be, wondered at your discretion.
+Governor’s Island is 172 acres of pristine, car-free beauty that can be, wondered at your discretion.
 You’ll find a few better places for a stroll in NYC.
 Events are held here yearly, such as festivals or movie showings.
 It’s also easy to host your event there.
-If you have the time, consider even doing some volunteer work to help keep it welcoming and beautiful for everyone.
+If you have the time, consider doing some volunteer work to help keep it welcoming and beautiful for everyone.

 Hudson River GreenwayHudson River Greenway

 You haven’t experienced the beauty of the Hudson River until you’ve taken a walk along the Hudson River Greenway.
-You can enjoy it by starting from any point on its stretch from Lower Manhattan to Washington Heights.
+You can enjoy it starting from any point on its stretch from Lower Manhattan to Washington Heights.
 The best aspects of interest are Cherry Walk from 100th to 125th Street in Riverside Park.
 It’s also always great to end the walk at the iconic red lighthouse beneath the George Washington Bridge.

 Jacqueline Kennedy Onassis ReservoirJacqueline Kennedy Onassis Reservoir

-If you want to escape the tourists in the southern half of Central Park, head for the great reservoir’s scenic views.
 Named after the former first lady, Jacqueline Kennedy Onassis, Reservoir is something everybody loves first seeing.
 Its running track offered some of the most picturesque views in Central Park and was only reopened in 2015 after extensive renovations.
-It’s very popular with joggers who come for the manageable 1.5-mile track and beautiful views.
+It’s popular with joggers who come for the manageable 1.5-mile track and beautiful views.
+If you want to escape the tourists in the southern half of Central Park, head for the great reservoir’s scenic views.